energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 See below for how it looks.
 ![issues tab](projects-list-inline-issueview.png)

 Additional attributes that are useful are 'labels', which can help indicate the type of issue, and assignees, who are the ones responsible for ensuring progress on the issue.
+If you wish to change, add or delete a label, click the gear icon next to it.
+(in the big issue view, click the label in the quick issue view.)
 As work on the issue progresses, Actions related to the issue will be visible in the issue item:

 IMAGE HERE